szeweq/Flux/latest.md

-# Flux (Version 4.2.8)
+# Flux (Version 4.3.0)

-Changes since last version:
-* Fixed tile entity data saving (energy won't be lost from now)
-* Optimized Energy distribution
-* Flux Tool can check energy amount for each side separately
+### New Village Type: Flux Engineer
+Place a Flux Generator in a village.
+In some time a villager will be assigned as a Flux Engineer.
+It has trade offers for items coming from Flux.

+More offers will be added in future versions.

+### Other minor changes
+Flux has been optimized for size.